The Museum employs around 1,400 people in a variety of roles, including 300 scientists and more than 500 volunteers.

 - search our current vacancies and select the role you want to apply for

 - you will need to register with the Museum to apply for a role

-- once registered, you can log in and will be guided through your application step by step
+- once registered, you can log in and will be guided through your application

 - make a note of your login details as you will need these to follow up your application(s) or update your contact details